 Stanton was immediately drawn to the idea of running for an important cause.
 As a nurse, she feels that she empathizes with veterans returning home.
 “Many of my patients are veterans and experience chronic pain stemming from injuries sustained when they were serving our country.
 I know how important it is to have love around you when you are going through a difficult time.
 We need to be there for our veterans in their time of need the same way that my loved ones were there for me after my accident.
 I look forward to being on Team Mission United, and running for an organization that provides programs and resources to our veterans.
 Running 26 miles in support of those that have dedicated their lives to our country is the least I can do”.

 “Kayla and Ryan are the perfect addition for Team Mission United,” added John Durso, President of Local 338 UWDSU/UFCW & Long Island Federation of Labor, AFL-CIO and United Way of Long Island Board Member.
 “Sponsoring this power couple as they take on this challenge is a thrill, especially since their efforts benefit the veteran population that so rightfully deserves our full support.”

 As November nears, Stanton can count on Team Mission United and her personal partner-in-competition to keep her motivated.
-They will carry her all the way to the finish line – the exact route to which she intends to let remain a surprise, as she prepares to run the race without first seeing the course firsthand.
-“I know New York is a very challenging race but there’s definitely a thrill to going in without knowing exactly what to expect,” she said.
 With a passion for running like Stanton’s, there’s no need to worry about whatever may be waiting along the road to racing success.